NimbleClint/dotfiles/README.md

 ---- |
 [Rofi Applets](https://github.com/adi1090x/rofi) (Some included) |

+### Installation Notes
+I use WPGTK templates to manage many of my config files.
+I have put warnings on many of these files to warn against editing files directly, and instead use WPGTK.
+If you are not using WPGTK, you can ignore these warnings.
+If you are using WPGTK, set up templates for the following files:

+- .config/i3/config.base
+- .config/rofi/applets/styles/wpgtk.rasi
+- .config/rofi/launchers/colorful/colors.rasi
+- .config/polybar/scripts/polybar-kdeconnect.sh
+- .config/polybar/scripts/vpn-module.sh
+- .config/dunst/dunstrc

+The following files have versions for i3wm and qTile.
+To set up the i3 configuration, remove the ".i3wm" from the following files (backup the old config file first):

+- .config/rofi/applets/menu/powermenu.sh.i3wm
+- .config/dunst/dunstrc.i3wm

 ### Wallpaper
 Cudos to artist: [Pixel art by AbyssWolf](https://www.deviantart.com/abysswolf/art/Finn-and-Jake-382050723)
 I don't know who made the wallpaper [but you can find it here.](https://cdn.wallpapersafari.com/88/29/AJvlRT.jpg)